alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

     -   Wait for Let\'s Encrypt to verify the challenge

+    - CertBot will tell you where it has saved the certificate and chain (should be the same directory you ran it from)

-    -   Copy `~/tsh-certbot/config/live/<dsg-fq-domain\>/fullchain.pem` to the folder on your local computer that you shared with the RDS Gateway when you connected to it.
+    -   Copy `0000_cert.pem` to the folder on your local computer that you shared with the RDS Gateway when you connected to it.
+If you are using Windows Subsystem for Linux, use `cp <folder-cert-is-in>/0000_cert.pem /mnt/c/users/<username>/` to copy the cert to your Windows home directory

     -   Securely delete the `~/tsh-certbot` directory.
 Note that, when using a CSR, neither the CSR nor the signed certificate files are sensitive.
 However, the private key in the `accounts` subfolder is now authorised to create new certs for the DSG domain, which is sensitive